 Then if your family is invited to a special event, like a wedding, holiday, business party or fancier church event, they’ll be ready.

-Fashion Tips for Kids #3: Consider Buying Used
+3: Consider Buying Used

 Have you ever considered shopping chain thrift stores like Goodwill, Savers or Kid to Kid for back-to-school clothes?
 Remember that smaller local thrift or consignment stores that benefit non-profits (hospice or animal rescues) in your area may have some great deals too.
 These local stores can discount their clothes heavily since volunteers often staff them.